 - Create unique passwords for the administration, home Wi-Fi network, and guest networks.

-- Ensure all home devices have antivirus and anti-malware software loaded.
+- Ensure all home devices have antivirus software loaded.

 - Disable OpenVPN to block outside access to the device.